Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module 19 - Defender for Storage.md

 ![Add exclusion](../Images/windowssecurity3.png?raw=true)
 5. In **Exclusions** click **Add an exclusion** and select **Folder**
 ![Exclusions](../Images/windowssecurity4.png?raw=true)
-6. Choose the folder you created in step 1.
+6. Choose the folder you create in step 1.

 ## 📝 Exercise 4: Create EICAR File
 Now that you have the excluded folder, create a malicious test file (EICAR) for testing purposes in your lab environment.